izabela-pereira/open-brewery-api/README.md

 The project followed medallion architecture as detailed bellow:

 ### Bronze Layer
-The bronze layer data was stored as-is, mainteining its original format, as json file for auditability, and with no transformation.
-The 'bronzelayer' notebook is responsible for the data extraction and storage in the bronze layer ADLS Gen2 bronze layer.
+The bronze layer data was stored as-is, maintaining its original format as a JSON file for auditability, with no transformations.
+The bronzelayer notebook is responsible for the data extraction and storage in the ADLS Gen2 bronze layer.

 ### Silver Layer
+In the silver layer, the transformations were made considering the exploratory analysis conducted with the bronze layer data.
+The transformations and their purposes are described below:
+1. **state_province** column was **dropped** since its data was identical to the state column when records were compared;;
+2. **duplicates were removed**;
+3. **null** values were **replaced** in the columns where they were present
+  - The values were replaced by **zero** in latitude and longitude **(type double)** and by **NA** in the other columns **(type string).**
+4. **Standardization of string values**
+  - Columns **country** and **state** were not stardardized, showing differences in capitalization and containing blank spaces.
+Column country had its values standardized using the trim and initcap functions, while state passed through trim and upper functions.
+  - A dat_load column was added to guarantee data extraction traceability and to retain this information for future data quality tests.
+5. The data was saved in delta format, partitioned by location using country and state, since using city would result in partitions that were too small and not meaningful.
+6. A table was created with the data in Unity Catalog to be used by **dbt** for data quality tests.

 ### Gold Layer
+In the gold layer, the data was grouped by location and brewery type to deliver the number of each type of brewery in each city.
+The data was saved in delta format, and a table was created to improve querying and visualization.

 # Developing
 ## Databricks notebooks